FDUDSDE/ReCo-Dataset/README.md

 ## ReCo-Dataset
 This is the offical repository for **Re**sidential **Co**mmunity Layout Planning (**ReCo**) Dataset

+Detailed information for our dataset please see our article preprint at arXiv: https://arxiv.org/abs/2206.04678

 Our dataset is under the [CC BY-NC-SA license](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ### Generating 2D image data from ReCo Dataset